pip-services/pip-services-docs/content/en/python/commons/reflect/property_reflector.md

 - **returns**: List[str] - a list with property names.

 #### has_property
-Checks if object has a property with specified name.
+Checks if object has a property with a specified name.

 > `static` has_property(obj: Any, name: str): bool